testableapple/how-they-automate-on-mobile/.github/pull_request_template.md

 ## [Company Name]

-- [ ] New resources are listed in order of age
+- [ ] The new resources are listed in order of age
-- [ ] Company name is added in alphabetical order
+- [ ] The company name is added in alphabetical order
+- [ ] The commit subject contains only the company name